pixee/upload-tool-results-action/README.md

 ### Complete Examples

-The following are complete SonarQube examples of workflows that send SonarQube results from the default branch to Pixee for inclusion in Pixeebot's next _continuous improvement campaign_ analysis.
+The following are examples of complete workflows that send SonarQube results from the default branch to Pixee for inclusion in Pixeebot's next _continuous improvement campaign_ analysis.

 - [Java (Maven)](./examples/sonarqube-pixeebot-maven.yml)
 - [Python](./examples/sonarqube-python.yml)